 Finally, by 2012, the various family members were all in support of our offer to buy it, and Tom and I completed the purchase.
 We’re excited about continuing the restoration and returning the little cottage to the role of family home.
 Aside from the basics of modern comfort – electricity, water and air conditioning – our aim is to remain as true as possible to Pa Herman’s original construction.

-Over the years, Tom and I would sometimes let ourselves wonder what we might call the house if this day ever came.
+Over the years, Tom and I would sometimes asked ourselves what we might call the house if this day ever came.
 Eventually, the folks of New Plymouth answered the question for us.
 We began to notice a pattern.
 Whenever we mentioned that May Curry had been my great-grandmother, men of a certain age would say the same thing: “I knew Miss May!
 I used to buy fish hooks from her.”

-Sure enough, in a time and place where it took many odds and ends to make a living, my great-grandmother had made a few pennies by selling fish hooks.
+Sure enough, in a time and place where it took many odds and ends to make a living, my great-grandmother made a few pennies by selling tiny fish hooks.
 (To the boys at least – it remains a bit of a sore point with my cousin Renee that Ma May refused to sell them to her.)

 After hearing this story often enough, we found ourselves shortening it.
 When conversations about the house led to someone saying, “Oh, Miss May!”, we would just nod and ask, “Fish hooks?”
 It was only a matter of time before – so to speak – we got the point.
-And Fish Hooks it is.
+Fish Hooks it is.

 Our journey with the little house by the ferry officially begins next week with a home inspection that we hope will give us an understanding of the state of the structure.
 I’ll share our findings and plans in a future post.